Hcf Of 8 16 18

 • Prime factorization of 18: 2 x 3 x 3 = 2 x 3²

 Now, we identify the common prime factors among the three numbers.
 The only common prime factor is 2.
 The lowest power of 2 present in the factorizations is 2¹ (or simply 2).
-Therefore, the HCF of 8, 16, and 18 is 2.
+So, the HCF of 8, 16, and 18 is 2.

 Disadvantages of Prime Factorization: For very large numbers, finding the prime factorization can be time-consuming and computationally intensive.